Current state of Cloud Gaming

 Login without password

 Linux is also quite simple to configure to log in without password.
-Unlocking the User settings on the upper right corner and then toggling the switch “Automatic sign in” is enough here.
+Unlocking the User settings in the upper right corner and then toggling the switch “Automatic sign in” is enough here.

 Setting the user to automatically login without a password is quite easy in Gnome-based Distros like Fedora 42 Workstation